Djepunk97/MAUPS/README.md

 # What is New

+You have to enter yor Virus Total API Key inside program at line number 51.

+           key="" # <= Here Enter Your VT API Key between double quotes

 Now MAUPS v1.1 is able to do static malware in very deep way, the two more features is added.

            1] Header Members